roberthowton/academic-kickstart/content/course-hylomorphism/_index.md

 ### Required Texts

-There is one required text for the course:
+Primary sources will be drawn from throughout Aristotle's corpus.
+Required readings will be posted to Blackboard and shared via the course chat room.
+Students looking for reliable English translations of Aristotle's are encouraged to consult:

 - Barnes, Johnathan (ed.).
 1984. _The Complete Works of Aristotle: Revised Oxford Translation_.
 2 vols.
 Princeton, NJ: Princeton University Press.

-It is available at Pandora.

 ### Additional Materials

-Additional readings will be posted to Blackboard.
 Scholarship on ancient epistemology since the late 20^th^ century has been for the most part excellent.
 Students seeking additional resources are encouraged to consult the bibliographies included with relevant entries in the [_Stanford Enclyclopedia of Philosophy_](plato.stanford.edu).

 <!-- , as well as the following resources, which are on hold at the library: -->